asavoy/qmk_firmware/keyboards/crkbd/keymaps/asavoy-corne-mx/README.md

   * Try the fix to block modifiers for same-hand combos (rollovers): http://thedarnedestthing.com/rolling%20qmk%20modifiers
     * On second thoughts, I am often using modifiers from the same hand.
 It's very important for copy/paste quickly while using the mouse
 * Consider adding combos to LHS for undo/redo/cut/copy/paste to improve when using the mouse
-* Remove retro tap, I don't use it and it unintentionally triggers when cmd-clicking
 * Remove default shift and replace with tilde, to learn home row shift and to improve cmd-~
 * Add windowing combos like https://media.discordapp.net/attachments/819487090521407508/876071764994715678/image0.png
 * Add a diagram like spaceship or https://media.discordapp.net/attachments/819487090521407508/876071764994715678/image0.png